Chicken Hut Officially Designated As Local Landmark!

 How to share your own comments in support of officially designating the Chicken Hut as a local landmark:

-- When the city council agenda is made available on Friday, October 3rd, online here, community members can submit a public comment in support based on the agenda number here.
+- Community members can submit a public comment in support based on the agenda number (17, General Business) here.

 - Community members can also sign up to speak in support on Zoom.
 To speak virtually in support, you have to sign up ahead of time, when the agenda is released here.
 You have until 2 pm the day of the meeting, October 6th, to sign up to speak virtually.